shrinidhi-venkatakrishnan/ECE_285_ADAS/README.md

 # ECE_285_ADAS
-final quarter - final project
+final quarter - final project!!!

 resources folder shd be populated with test and train pkl files for the code to work.